table106/buckshot/.github/CONTRIBUTING.md

-feel free to contribute, just make them a pull request
+# feel free to contribute

+## just make them a pull request